mariadb-corporation/MaxScale/Getting-Started/Configuration-Guide.md

 router_options=slave

+#### MySQL Cluster Configuration for Read Connection router

+The readconnroute connection router can be used to balance the connections across a MySQL cluster SQL nodes.
+A special monitor is available that detects if SQL nodes are connected to data nodes, with the addition of a router option to only route connections to nodes marked as NDB.
+MaxScale can ensure that users are never connected to a node that is not a full cluster member.

+[NDB Cluster Monitor]

+type=monitor

+module=ndbclustermon

+servers=server1,server2

+user=monitor

+passwd=monitor

+[MySQL Cluster Service]

+type=service

+router=readconnroute

+router_options=ndb

+servers=server1,server2

+[Cluster Listener]

+type=listener

+service=MySQL Cluster Service

+protocol=MySQLClient

+port=4906

+The “ndb” router option simply means: access all SQL nodes marked with NDB status, i.e. they are members of the cluster.

 ### Read/Write Split router

 The Read/Write Split router is implemented in readwritesplit module.
 It is a statement-based router that has been designed for use within Master/Slave replication environments.
 It examines and optionally parses every statement to find out whether the statement can be routed to slave instead of master.